Guide to RTA investigations fact sheet

 What happens in an investigation?

-Customers can request an investigation by submitting to the RTA an Investigation Request Kit.
-Once the RTA receives the kit, it will be assigned to an investigator generally within one week (this may be longer in peak periods).
+Once the RTA receives an Investigation Request Kit, it will be assigned to an investigator.
+Generally, this occurs within one week (but may be longer in peak periods).

-The RTA as a regulator is impartial and will conduct the investigation in a fair and equitable way.
+The RTA is impartial and will conduct the investigation in a fair and equitable way.

 Responding to allegations

-The party will be provided a chance to formally respond and provide their own evidence.
-There is no obligation to participate in the investigation process.
-Any information provided may be used as evidence in court.
+The respondent will then be given a chance to formally reply to the allegation and provide their own evidence.
+There is no obligation to participate in the investigation process and any information provided may be used as evidence in court.

 Investigation outcomes